msmohebbi/better_player/README.md

 [![pub package](https://img.shields.io/badge/platform-flutter-blue.svg)](https://github.com/jhomlala/betterplayer)

 Advanced video player based on video_player and Chewie.
-It's solves many typical use cases and it's easy to run.
+It's solves many typical use cases and it's easy to run. this fork of betterplayer is published to support dart 3 and flutter 3.10 support.
 <table>
    <tr>
       <td>